 What’s the Difference Between Theme and Plugin API Integration in WordPress?

 Themes, for instance, provide you with a flexible means of customizing the design and layout of your WordPress site.
 They offer a variety of templates and styles from which to choose.
-You must modify the theme files in order to integrate API calls and display the necessary material in order to implement the API call integration via a theme.
-This method definitely has its own advantages.
+You must modify the theme files to integrate API calls and display the necessary material to implement the API call integration via a theme.
+This method has its advantages.
 For example, they are quite simple since it has very few steps as opposed to creating a WordPress REST API plugin from scratch.

 This article will focus primarily only on how you can integrate APIs through Themes.